ORNL/VERTEX-CFD/docs/installation.md

     \
     ${SRC}
 ```
+For those skipped Trilinos installation script, the NVCC_WRAPPER that is used in NERSC Perlmutter system is available in Sandia National Lab's GitHub page `https://github.com/sandialabs/Albany/blob/master/doc/LandIce/machines/perlmutter/nvcc_wrapper_a100`.
 Once the configuration script is ready, run it as follows:

 ```
 ./vertex-configuration-gpu.sh
 ```